 2.1 Materials

-In this study, analytical-grade TCF with a purity of more than 98%, sodium sulfite (purity >95%), sodium nitrite (purity >99%) was provided by Merck, Co (Germany).
+The analytical-grade TCF with a purity of more than 98%, sodium sulfite (purity >95%), sodium nitrite (purity >99%) was provided by Merck, Co (Germany).
 All contaminated waters with TCF and blanks were prepared with deoxygenated distilled water.
-Solutions were prepared daily.
+Solutions were daily prepared.
 The sodium sulfite was added to the reaction vessel to supply the required sulfite ions.

 2.2 Experimental procedures

-This research was an experimental study and an ARP has been used to remove TCF in aqueous solutions on a laboratory scale.
-All tests were conducted on a cylindrical steel reactor with a diameter of 6 cm, height of 24 cm and with a capacity of 500 ml.
-The light source was supplied by a UV lamp with a maximum wavelength at 253.7 nm in the UVC region.
-The solution with a volume of 200 mL containing TCF was added to the reactor and was mixed with sodium sulfite by placing the reactor on a magnetic shaker and sampling was performed at different time intervals and analyzed according to standard methods (JIS 2017).
+This research was an experimental study, and an ARP was used to remove TCF in aqueous solutions on a laboratory scale.
+All tests were conducted on a cylindrical steel reactor with a diameter of 6 cm, the height of 24 cm, and a capacity of 500 ml.
+A UV lamp supplied the light source with a maximum wavelength at 253.7 nm in the UVC region.
+The solution with a volume of 200 mL containing TCF was added to the reactor and was mixed with sodium sulfite by placing the reactor on a magnetic shaker, and sampling was performed at different time intervals and analyzed according to standard methods (JIS 2017).
 Phosphate buffer was used to attain a stable pH during the experiments.
 The effects of important parameters influencing the degradation of TCF were also evaluated as batch experiments.
-These parameters include the initial concentration of TCF (2-4-6-8-10 mg/L), pH (5, 7 and 9), the amount of sulfite ion as reducing agent (60-120-180 mg/L), reaction time (15-60 min) and UV intensity (540, 1091 and 1281 µW/cm2).
-Initial and final concentrations of TCF were analyzed by LC-MS/MS. water contaminated samples were also tested for the degree of dechlorination of TCF by this process.
-In order to investigate the reaction mechanisms, scavenging experiments were conducted and the results were compared with the conditions in non-scavenging experiments.
-Chemical oxygen demand (COD) and total organic carbon (TOC) analyses were performed on inlet and outlet of treatment process to investigate TCF mineralization.
-In addition, the effect of UV and sulfite on the efficiency of the ARP alone was analyzed.
+These parameters include the initial concentration of TCF (2-4-6-8-10 mg/L), pH (5, 7, and 9), the amount of sulfite ion as a reducing agent (60-120-180 mg/L), reaction time (15-60 min), and UV intensity (540, 1091 and 1281 µW/cm2).
+LC-MS/MS analyzed initial and final concentrations of TCF.
+Water contaminated samples were also tested for the degree of dechlorination of TCF by this process.
+To investigate the reaction mechanisms, scavenging experiments were conducted, and the results were compared with the conditions in non-scavenging experiments.
+Chemical oxygen demand (COD) and total organic carbon (TOC) analyses were performed on the inlet and outlet of the treatment process to investigate TCF mineralization.
+Besides, the effect of UV and sulfite on the efficiency of ARP alone was analyzed.
 The production of intermediates was also analyzed using LC-MS/MS during sample analysis.

 2.3.
 Analytical methods

-Using the one factor at a time methodology, 111 samples were analyzed in different environmental conditions.
-In the collected samples, the concentrations of TCF, COD, TOC and chlorine ions released in aqueous solution were measured.
+Using one factor at a time methodology, 111 samples were analyzed in different environmental conditions.
+The concentrations of TCF, COD, TOC, and chlorine ions released in an aqueous solution were measured in the collected samples.
 The initial and final pH of the water solutions has also been measured to control the process.

 TCF pesticide concentration was measured by Agilent LC 1200 HPLC (USA) coupled to an Agilent 6410 Mass Spectrometer triple quadrupole (QqQ) (Agilent technologies, USA) equipped with electrospray ionization (ESI) interface operating in the positive mode were employed.
-The separation was accomplished at 40 ◦C using an Zorbax Eclipse Plus C18 column (2.1 × 100 mm, 3.5 µm particle size) provided by Agilent (USA).
-The mobile phases for the column were LC-MS grade distilled water as solvent A (Merck Co.) and Acetonitrile gradient grade as solvent B (30:70, v/v) that both contained formic acid (0.1%).
+The separation was accomplished at 40 ◦C using a Zorbax Eclipse Plus C18 column (2.1 × 100 mm, 3.5 µm particle size) provided by Agilent (USA).
+The mobile phases for the column were LC-MS grade distilled water as solvent A (Merck Co.) and Acetonitrile gradient grade as solvent B (30:70, v/v) which contained formic acid (0.1%).
 The solvents flow rate was set at 1 mL/min.
 The injection volume was 5.0 µL in each run.
 Nitrogen (99.99%) was used as drying and collision gas.

-The measurement of COD concentration, chloride ion and oxygen level was according to the standard method.
-To measure the total organic carbon in water solutions, a TOC analyzer (model shimadzu, Japan) was used according to standard methods.
-The intensity of UV radiation inside the reactor was measured and monitored by the Hagner digital UV meter.
+The measurement of COD concentration, chloride ion, and oxygen level was according to the standard method.
+To measure the total organic carbon in water solutions, a TOC analyzer (model Shimadzu, Japan) was used according to standard methods.
+The intensity of UV radiation inside the reactor was measured and monitored by Hagner digital UV meter.